-As reported in the previous period, on 26 October 2018, the High Court handed down a judgment involving the Lloyds Banking Group's defined benefit pension schemes.
+As reported last period, on 26 October 2018, the High Court handed down a judgment involving the Lloyds Banking Group's defined benefit pension schemes.
 The judgment concluded that schemes should be amended to equalise pension benefits for men and women in order to address the inequalities inherent in guaranteed minimum pension benefits earned after 17 May 1990.